bootic/bootic-api-client-js/README.md

 # Bootic JS API Client

-Modern client for the [Bootic API](https://api.bootic.net), written in pure vanilla Javascript.
+Pure Javascript, modern client for the [Bootic API](https://api.bootic.net), for Node.js and the browser.

 # Usage

-Works both in the browser and Node.js (via node-fetch-polyfill).

-The following example prints the data for the last order available in a specific shop.
+The following example prints the data for the last order placed in the first shop (accessible for your auth token's scope).

 ``` js
 const bootic = require('bootic')